 The Happy Valley races are back, and I’m excited to win my millions.
-Because, despite what everybody says, that is totally plausible on a $20 bet… So come on girls, clear your social calendar and sashay on down to Happy Valley Race Course with me!
-Starting again tonight (Wednesday 9 September), you can once again admire the surrounding sky scrapers, secure a cold beverage in your hand and plan out your future millionaire lifestyle.
+Because, despite what everybody says, that is totally plausible on a $20 bet… So come on, girls, clear your social calendar and sashay on down to Happy Valley Racecourse!
+This season, the races started on Wednesday, 6 September, 2017, and you can once again admire the surrounding skyscrapers, secure a cold beverage in your hand and plan out your future millionaire lifestyle.
 And all for a mere $10 entrance fee.
 What better way to spend a Wednesday evening, hey?

 Now, onto the important bit: my top tips for unstoppable success in the betting world.
 Sure, they may not have brought me the greatest success so far, but I’ve got a really good feeling about this season (and a really strong desire for a Central penthouse, too).
 Feeling confident?
 Fantastic, let’s get to it:

-1. This one is for all the betting pros: choose horses with pretty names and brightly coloured jerseys.
+1. Choose horses with pretty names and brightly coloured jerseys.
+This one is for all the betting pros.
 Good odds help, but aesthetically pleasing ponies are definitely the way forward.

 3. Don’t even attempt to fill in the betting slips.
 You may think you’ve mastered it after a couple of visits, but it’s far more likely that you’ll just end up filling in the wrong one.
 Obviously, Sod’s law will come into play and the horse you think you’ve bet on will win.
-You’ve actually managed to put your money on the loser because the little boxes on the slip are too close together… If you hang around looking confused, someone will normally do it for you.
+But, in reality, you’ve actually managed to put your money on the loser because the little boxes on the slip are too close together.
+If you hang around looking confused, someone will normally do it for you.
 So save yourself the heartbreak.
 Trust me.

-4. Beer is the drink of choice at Happy Valley, and there are about twenty different tents to choose from.
-Prices are actually quite reasonable too, which makes losing your money a lot easier to swallow.
+4. Beer is the drink of choice at Happy Valley.
+Luckily, there are about twenty different tents to choose from.
+Prices are actually quite reasonable, too, which makes losing your money a lot easier to swallow.
 Try not to get cocky three hours in and buy a jug, because it will go warm within five minutes.
 Stick to the pints.
-Beer is a lot easier to stomach when coldish (which is the best we can wish for in this climate).